Police

 More information:

-Yellow fever (Department of Health) is widespread in Guinea.
+Yellow fever is widespread.
 Yellow fever is a potentially fatal virus spread by mosquitoes.
 It's prevented by vaccination.
-Get vaccinated before you travel.
+Get vaccinated before you travel (see the 'Travel' section for vaccination requirements).

-Malaria is also widespread in Guinea, along with filariasis and other insect-borne diseases (World Health Organization).
+Malaria is also widespread, along with filariasis, dengue, Zika virus and other insect-borne diseases (World Health Organization).

 To protect yourself from disease: